blitzes27/linux/README.md

 ## 6. auto_install.sh ##

-Automates the installation terminal enhancements making auto completation available and nice looking layout.
+Automates the installation of terminal enhancements, making auto completion working with many more enhancements.

 ⸻